Adasha/wrap-chars/README.md

 - `type` - Defines how text nodes will be subdivided for wrapping.
 Currently takes a value of `'letter'` or `'word'`.
 Default is `'letter'`.
 - `tagName` - The type of element that will be wrapped around each character.
 Default is `'span'`.
 - `className` - The class name that can be applied to each wrapped element.
 Default is *none*.
-- `spaceChar` - The character to replace spaces with, if specified.
-This can be an HTML entity, such as `'&ensp;'`.
-Default is *none*.
 - `deep` - Boolean value where, if true, will parse the entire DOM tree of the element.
 If false will only wrap inline text of the element itself.
 Default is `true`.
+- `wrapSpaces` - Boolean value to specify if spaces should be wrapped.
+Has no efffect if `spaceChar` has overwritten them.
 - `skipClass` - If specified, any element with a matching class name will be ignored.
+- `spaceChar` - The character to replace spaces with, if specified.
+This can be an HTML entity, such as `'&ensp;'`.
+Default is *none*.

 ##### Example